Alexhuszagh/xcross/README.md

 # Dependencies

-In order to use `xcross`, you must have:
+In order to use `xcross` or build toolchains, you must have:

 - python (3.6+)

-In order to build the toolchains, you must have:

-- docker
+- docker or podman
-- bash

-In order to add new toolchains, you must have:

-- crosstool-NG
-- cut

 Everything else runs in the container.

 # Toolchain Files

-In order to simplify using the cross-compiler with CMake, we provide 3 CMake toolchain files:
+These cross-compilation configurations are automatically injected if not provided.
+Manually overriding these defaults allows finer control over the build process.

+**CMake Toolchain Files**

 - `/toolchains/toolchain.cmake`, which contains the necessary configurations to cross-compile.
 - `/toolchains/shared.cmake`, for building dynamically-linked binaries.
 - `/toolchains/static.cmake`, for building statically-linked binaries.

-Likewise, to simplify using the cross-compiler with Makefiles, we provide 2 Bash config files:
+To include an additional toolchain in addition to the default, pass `CROSS_CHAINLOAD_TOOLCHAIN_FILE` during configuration.

+**Bash Environment Files**

 - `/env/base`, base environment variables for cross-compiling.
 - `/env/shared`, for building dynamically-linked binaries.
 - `/env/static`, for building statically-linked binaries.

+**Meson Cross Files**

+- `/toolchains/cross.meson`, which contains the necessary configurations to cross-compile.

+**Conan Settings**

+- `~/.conan/settings.yml`, default base settings for Conan.
+- `~/.conan/profiles/default`, default Conan profile.

 # Developing New Toolchains

-To add your own toolchain, the general workflow is as follows:
+To add your own toolchain, the general workflow (for crosstool-NG or buildroot) is as follows:

 1. List toolchain samples.
 2. Configure your toolchain.
-3. Move the config file to `ct-ng`.
+3. Move the config file to `ct-ng` or `buildroot`.
 4. Patch the config file.
 5. Add the image to `config/images.json`.

-After the toolchain is created, all the CMake toolchain files, symlinks, and Dockerfiles may be created with:
+After the toolchain is created, this shows a sample image configuration to auto-generate the relevant Dockerfile, CMake toolchains, and toolchain symlinks:

 **config/images.json**